NadaFeteiha/trivia-tide/README.md

 ## Technologies Used

 Trivia Tide is built with the following technologies:

-- **React**: A JavaScript library for building dynamic and responsive user interfaces.
-[React Documentation](https://reactjs.org/docs/getting-started.html)
+- **[React](https://reactjs.org/docs/getting-started.html)**: A JavaScript library for building dynamic and responsive user interfaces.
-- **Fetch API**: A modern browser API used to make HTTP requests to retrieve trivia questions from the external API.
-[Fetch API Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
+- **[Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)**: A modern browser API used to make HTTP requests to retrieve trivia questions from the external API.
-- **CSS**: Cascading Style Sheets for styling the application and ensuring a visually appealing design.
-[CSS Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS)
+- **[CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)**: Cascading Style Sheets for styling the application and ensuring a visually appealing design.
-- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.
-[Tailwind CSS Documentation](https://tailwindcss.com/docs)
+- **[Tailwind CSS ](https://tailwindcss.com/docs)**: A utility-first CSS framework for rapidly building custom user interfaces.
-- **React Icons**: A library for including popular icons in your React projects easily.
-[React Icons Documentation](https://react-icons.github.io/react-icons/)
+- **[React Icons](https://react-icons.github.io/react-icons/)**: A library for including popular icons in your React projects easily.

 ## Approach Taken